webLIPPLUME/website/pages/Seminaire.md

 ###  Next Events

- * **Thursday 20th Feb,** 10:30 am, room B2:
+ * **Thursday 20th Feb,** 10:30 am, room B1:
+Simona Ronchi Della Rocca (Torino, Italy)

+  Intersection types, inhabitation and solvability

+The inhabitation problem for intersection types is known to be undecidable.
+We study the problem in the case of non-idempotent intersection, and we prove decidability through a sound and complete algorithm.
+The interest in this problem arises from the unexplored relation between the problem of characterizing solvability by intersection types and the inhabitation problem for them.
+While this relation is implicit and in some sense trivial for the lambda-calculus, it can become crucial for extension of it allowing abstraction with respect to patterns instead that only variables.
+In fact, the solution of the inhabitation problem for non-idempotent intersection allows for a complete characterization of solvability in such calculi, through intersection types.

+###  Past Events (since September 2010)

+####  Since January 2014

+ * **Thursday 20th Feb:**
 Pierre-Evariste Dagand (Gallium, INRIA Paris-Rocquencourt)

   Writing and verifying x86 assembly code in the Coq proof assistant

-With Nick Benton and Andrew Kennedy (Microsoft Research Cambridge), I have worked on CoqOS, a Coq library for programming and verifying x86 assembly programs.
-This library offers an operational semantics of (a significant subset of) the x86 CPU, a certified assembler, and a separation logic for reasoning about x86 assembly programs.
-In this framework, I have implemented a regular expression compiler and proved its correctness : the resulting x86 code accepts a word iff the regexp matches that word.

-I will first give a brief introduction to CoqOS, demonstrating a few of its salient features.
-I shall put a special emphasis on its program logic, which is obtained by elegant algebraic means.
-I will then illustrate its workings with some of the programming and proving patterns used in my certified compiler.

-###  Past Events (since September 2010)

-####  Since January 2014

   * **Thursday 9th Jan:**
 Thomas Powell (CARMIN postdoctoral fellow, IHES)